is the word that best both describes Chardonnay

 producing wines with various flavor differences.

-Chardonnay buds early and needs a moderately long growing season, but responds best to cool locales and is considered a Winter-hardy variety.
-Chardonnay vines are naturally vigorous and consistently produce fairly large crops, but overcropping results in bland-tasting wine.
+Chardonnay buds early and needs a moderately long growing season, but responds best to cool locales and is considered a Winter-hardy variety and does well over a fairly broad seasonal temperature average of between 56° and 65° F. Chardonnay vines are naturally vigorous and consistently produce fairly large crops, but overcropping results in bland-tasting wine.
 Berries are relatively small, thin-skinned,

 fragile, and oxidize easily.
 This makes chardonnay somewhat